|

 the words are blind.

-The Master often refused to explain his words, because it
+The Master often refused to explain his words,

-converted, and I should heal them." |
+should be converted, and I should heal them." |

 The divine lifelink |